 Exploring should never be a popularity contest.

-Not to mention, the picture perfect pressures of Instagram are beginning to wear on travelers.
+The picture perfect pressures of Instagram are beginning to wear on travelers.
 Research conducted by Jet Cost revealed that many Americans actually lie about their vacation satisfaction.
 That’s right: roughly two-thirds of respondents admitted to lying about their experiences, ranging from weather to time spent sightseeing, according to Travel Pulse.
-If that isn’t counterintuitive to the point of a vacation, I don’t know what is.
+If that isn’t entirely counterintuitive to the point of a vacation, I don’t know what is.

 “Instagrammable” destinations are being thrust into the limelight in the vein of competition and image projection, seemingly more so than genuine enjoyment.
 Isn’t the latter where we should put our focus, instead of fixating on what the virtual world will see?

 Destinations are not just items to collect, and they’re certainly not props for likes or social stardom either.
 Everyone travels at a different pace and style, and your preference may not be what’s hot on Instagram’s explore page.
 Instead of doing it for the ‘gram, do it for yourself, and enjoy every moment of it.

 Most travelers can relate to food poisoning woes, needing a bathroom at an inconvenient time, and being hopelessly lost in a sea of strangers.
 I’m not talking wanderlust fairytale lost — I’m talking oh sh*t we just took the metro 17 stops in the wrong direction lost.
 Been there, done that?
 Me too.